Marcosmenm/claude-brain-framework/core/TOKEN_OPTIMIZATION.md

 2. **Index over content** - List what exists, fetch when needed
 3. **Critical rules stay loaded** - Safety rules must always be active
 4. **Methodology on-demand** - Complex workflows loaded only for complex tasks
+5. **Documentation as pointers** - Explain WHEN and WHERE to read files, not WHAT's in them
+6. **Avoid code duplication** - Claude can read source code; documentation explains purpose and location

 ## Example: Before vs After